bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 Start Method
 ~~~~~~~~~~~~

-Optionally you can define the start method that should be used to start
+Optionally, you can define the start method that is used to start the embedded
-the embedded component with the attribute ``startMethod``.
-If you do not
+component with the attribute ``startMethod``.
+If you do not define the start
-define the start method, then a default start method will be used.
+method, then a default start method will be used.
+Parameters of the start method
-Parameters of the start method can be defined by adding them as named
-attributes.
-Parameters are mapped by name, i.e. an attribute of the tag
+can be defined by adding them as named attributes.
+Parameters are mapped by
-will be mapped to the start method parameter with the same name.
+name, i.e. an attribute of the tag will be mapped to the start method parameter
-Furthermore you can set the component attributes that you defined in the
+with the same name.
+You can set the component attributes that you defined in the
-interface of the component by simply adding them as attributes of the
+interface of the component by simply adding them as attributes of the tag, too.
-tag too.

 .. note::

-   You can not override start methods.
+   You cannot override start methods.
 So do not use multiple start
    methods with the same name but different parameter lists.

-See the following code fragment that inserts a HTML Dialog component.
+See the following code fragment that inserts an HTML Dialog component.
-The start method ``start(data.person.BillingAddress:address)`` will be
-used, the current value of the data class property ``billingAddress``
+We use start method ``start(data.person.BillingAddress:address)``.
+The current value of the data class property ``billingAddress``
-will be used as parameter for the start method and the component
+is used as a parameter for the start method and the component
 attribute ``caption`` will be set to the value "Billing Address"

 ::